Zahra Ghanbari

 Zahra Ghanbari (زهرا قنبری; born 4 March 1992) is an Iranian footballer who plays as a forward for Kowsar Women Football League club Bam Khatoon FC and the Iran national team.

 Club career

-Ghanbari has played in Iraq for the Northern Gas Team in Kirkuk.
+Ghanbari has played in Iraq for the Northern Gas team in Kirkuk.

+While with Bam Khatoon, Ghanbari was reportedly suspended by the Iranian federation and forced to apologize for "improper hijab" during a goal celebration at the 2024–25 AFC Women's Champions League.
+After being forced to apologize, she was allowed to return to the team.

 International career

-With 13 international goals for Iran, Ghanbari is her national team's all-time top goalscorer.
+With 16 international goals for Iran, Ghanbari is her national team's all-time top goalscorer.